vuanhtuan1012/django-web-framework/README.md

 ### HyperText Transfer Protocol (HTTP)

-- HTTP stands for **HyperText Transfer Protocol**.
+- HTTP stands for **HyperText Transfer Protocol.**
 - HTTP is **a core operational protocol** of the world wide web.
 It **enables** a web browser to **comunicate** with a web server.
 - HTTP is a **request-response** based protocol.
 It works with a **client -> request -> server -> response** cycle.
   - A client (web browser) sends the **HTTP request** to a server.
   - The web server sends the **HTTP response** back to the browser.
-- HTTP is **used for almost all communication on the web**, including: loading web pages, APIs and webservices, file transfers, form submissions, and so on.
+- HTTP is **used for almost all communication on the web,** including: loading web pages, APIs and webservices, file transfers, form submissions, and so on.
-- It's a **stateless protocol**.
+- It's a **stateless protocol.**
-  - Each HTTP **request is independent**.
+  - Each HTTP **request is independent.**
   - Servers do **not remember past requests** unless cookies or sessions are used.

 #### HTTP Request